beast5292/ROAMEO/README.md

-ROAMEO
+# ROAMEO

-##use "npx expo start" command to run the application via vs code
+## 1)  Move to the Roameo directory and use the following commands to run the application via vs code:
+"npm install"
+"npx expo start"